 - added patent licence for further protection against patent litigation;

 - clearer wording;

 - narrowing down the list of Free Software licences1;

 - more practical licensing options directed towards third parties – including referencing to an external licensing policy.

-All the changes were made in order to strengthen the position of both developers and the managing entity for a better management of rights within one project.
+All these changes were made in order to strengthen the positions of both developers and the managing entity for the better management of rights within one project.